 My response to Martin’s inspiring decision is that by coincidence the previous week I rang him about a patient he had referred to me for psychotherapy some years back who also suffered from the same rare disease which they have both now recovered from called Sarcoidosis.
 Martin’s reply was that even when the illness – as far as can be gathered – has gone into remission there is a residual vulnerability and his advice to our ‘patient’ was to protect himself and retreat.
 Doctors who are born to be doctors never have the privilege of retreating in the case of emergency from the front line until Nature conspires otherwise.
 I can only imagine how wonderful it will be for anyone who has the good fortune to have Martin caring for them during the crisis of COVID19..
 Although it is now three years since Martin retired from General Practice I know some of his patients still ‘mourn’ his absence.
 Others express their grief through anger as they feel as though he deserted them.

-Today, I received this poem from someone I have looked after for so long I call her my non-biological child.
+Today, I received this poem from someone I have looked after for so long I now call her my non-biological third child.
 The family grows and grows just like her poem.
-I have written it before and I will repeat now.
-One of the greatest privileges of my work is looking after, and caring about younger people, who are in a minority in my practice and sometimes helping them to re-evaluate their lives and Selves.
-Unlike Peter Pan they grow up and then it feels as if even their children are part of my ‘family’.
-Yes, being a therapist can open one to a great chain of mutual being and compassion which you cannot find on the Internet.
+I have written it before and I will repeat it again.
+One of the greatest privileges of my work is looking after and caring about younger people, who are in a minority in my practice, and sometimes helping them to re-evaluate their lives and Selves.
+Unlike Peter Pan they grow up to feel more comfortable in their skins and then it feels as if even their children are part of my ‘family’.
+Yes, being a therapist can open one to a great chain of mutual being and compassion which I challenge anyone to find on the Internet.

 Covid – 19